 Quarter 4 2013: On 1 November 2013, Falcon announced that Falcon Australia, had entered into an agreement with CR Innovations AG ("CRIAG") to acquire its 4% Overriding Royalty Interest ("ORRI") relating to its exploration permits in the Beetaloo Basin.
 On 17 December 2013, Falcon announced that Falcon Australia, had entered into an agreement with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire up to 7% (seven eighths) of their 8% private ORRI over Falcon Australia's Exploration Permits in the Beetaloo Basin.
-The Group has now completed the two agreements to acquire 8% of the privately held ORRI at a total cost of just \$7 million, of which \$6 million is payable only upon completion of a farm-out.
-In addition, the Group has secured agreement to acquire a further 3% based on two five year call options granted to Falcon at a future combined cost of \$20 million leaving only a 1% royalty in private hands.
+The Group completed the two agreements to acquire 8% of the privately held ORRI at a total cost of just \$7 million, of which \$6 million was paid on completion of the 2014 Beetaloo farm-out with Origin and Sasol.
+In addition, the Group has secured agreement to acquire a further 3% based on two five year call options granted to Falcon at a future combined cost to Falcon and its farminee partners, in their proportionate share of \$20 million leaving only a 1% royalty in private hands.